Exam-Day Time Management and PBQ Order

 Final Review Rules

-Use the last minutes carefully.
-First, make sure every question has an answer.
+Spend the last minutes deliberately.
+First, make sure every question has an answer; an unanswered item is a guaranteed zero, while a guess on a four-option item is roughly 25%.
 Second, revisit PBQs with incomplete known work.
-Third, revisit flagged questions where a qualifier may have been misread.
-Fourth, avoid changing answers solely because they feel too simple.
-Simple is acceptable when the evidence is simple.
+Third, revisit flagged items where a qualifier such as "first" or "least disruptive" may have been misread.
+Fourth, resist changing answers only because they feel too simple; simple is fine when the evidence is simple.

-Exam-day success is not just knowledge.
-It is pacing, evidence discipline, and recovery from uncertainty.
+Exam-day success is pacing, evidence discipline, and recovery from uncertainty as much as it is knowledge.
 You do not need every question to feel comfortable.
-You need a process that keeps you moving and prevents one hard item from taking time away from many answerable ones.
+You need a process that keeps you moving and prevents one hard PBQ from stealing time from many answerable items.

 Test Your Knowledge

-You encounter a long PBQ at the start.
-After one careful read, you understand three required settings but are unsure about two.
+You hit a long PBQ at the start.
+After one careful read you know three required settings but are unsure of two.
 What is the best pacing choice?

 A